Pepin the Hunchback: Monastic life and death

-Pepin became a monk, and settled at the abbey of Prüm.
-Located near the confluence of the Rhine and Moselle rivers, just north of modern-day Luxembourg, Prüm was far from the heart of Charles' empire, and therefore a fitting site for exile.
+Pepin became a monk and settled at the abbey of Prüm.
+Located near the confluence of the Rhine and Moselle rivers, just north of modern-day Luxembourg, Prüm was far from the heart of Charlemagne's empire and therefore a fitting site for exile.
 Pepin spent his remaining years there, sheltered from political intrigues and upheavals.

-In 806, Charles, careful to ensure a smooth transition of power upon his death, issued the divisio regnorum, a royal decree that divided the lands of his kingdom into three separate territories, which would be divided among his three "remaining" sons (though Pepin the Hunchback was still alive at the time): Charles the Younger, Pepin (Carloman), and Louis.
-There is some ambivalence as to whether Pepin the Hunchback's exclusion from the divisio was a result of the Revolt of 792 or due to the supposed and aforementioned illegitimate nature of his birth.
+In 806 Charlemagne, careful to ensure a smooth transition of power upon his death, issued the divisio regnorum, a royal decree that divided the lands of his kingdom into three separate territories, which would be divided among his three "remaining" sons (though Pepin the Hunchback was still alive at the time): Charles the Younger, Pepin (Carloman), and Louis.
+There is some ambivalence as to whether Pepin the Hunchback's exclusion from the divisio was a result of the revolt of 792 or the supposed and aforementioned illegitimate nature of his birth.

 Sometime around 811, Pepin died while at Prüm, likely from plague.
-Historians dispute the actual date, but evidence seem to suggest it ranged from 810 to 811, with the Royal Frankish Annals recording his death as 8 July 810.
+Historians dispute the actual date, but evidence seem to suggest it ranged from 810 to 811.